 Ineligible costs are the costs associated with serving commercial, industrial, or agricultural establishments, including nursing homes, health clinics, schools, hospitals, hospital quarters, and non-American Indian and Alaska Native homes.
 The Sanitation Facilities Construction Act prevents the IHS from using its appropriations for these costs.
 However, the IHS regularly partners with Tribes and other Federal Agencies to identify alternative resources to successfully support these ineligible costs.
-If our Federal funding partners are not able to contribute financial support for the projects that have IHS ineligible costs, those projects will not be fully funded and hence cannot be completed.
+If our Federal funding partners are not able to contribute financial support for the projects that have IHS ineligible costs, those projects will not be fully funded and hence cannot be completed if the Tribe does not have the financial capability to fund the ineligible portion of the project.